powerfulwp/local-delivery-drivers-for-woocommerce/README.txt

 ## Manage Drivers.
 On the admin users screen, you can view all your drivers’ info, who is active, available, and have claim permission. each status can be updated easily with one click.

-## ASSIGN ORDERS TO DELIVERY DRIVERS.
+## ASSIGN DELIVERY DRIVERS TO ORDERS.
 * Bulk assign delivery drivers to orders on the admin panel.
 * Auto-assign available delivery drivers to orders.
 * Delivery drivers can claim orders that in process status.